cycloid-community-catalog/infra-amazon-req/README.md

 **Jobs description**

   * `terraform-apply`: Terraform job similar to the plan one, but will actually create/update everything that needs to.
-Please see the plan diff for a better understanding.
   * `terraform-destroy`: :warning: Terraform job meant to destroy the whole stack - **NO CONFIRMATION ASKED**.
 If triggered, the full project **WILL** be destroyed.
 Use with caution.

 **Params**